it-at-m/swim/dipa-service/README.md

 - `hr_subfile_incoming`: Creates an Incoming inside a given HrSubfile.

-### Coo source
+### Target source

-The `coo-source.type` attribute of a use case defines how the target resource, under which the new resource is created, is resolved.
+The `target-source.type` attribute of a use case defines how the target resource, under which the new resource is created, is resolved.

 - `static`: The target PersNr and Category are defined statically via the `static-*` use case attributes.
 - `filename`: The target PersNr and Category are resolved via the Regex patterns under `filename-*-pattern`.